Ekumi9743/Visual-SLAM-project/Step1/README.md

 ## Step 1 TUM RGB-D benchmark

 For step 1, I will use the examble codes from MATLAB website below.
-You can see the code from "code" file.
+You can see the code from "Code" file.

     https://www.mathworks.com/help/vision/ug/monocular-visual-simultaneous-localization-and-mapping.html